 An AED’s battery and electrode pads have finite shelf lives, and using expired components can cause the device to fail during a rescue.
 According to OSHA guidance, employers must maintain AEDs according to the manufacturer’s specifications, which always includes monitoring expiration dates.
 Make it a priority to create a system for tracking these dates for every device in your inventory.
 Set calendar reminders or use a spreadsheet, but be aware that manual tracking can become difficult to manage, especially with multiple AEDs.
 Having a reliable system ensures you can order and install replacement batteries and pads before they expire, keeping your devices in a constant state of readiness.

-Create a Regular Inspection Schedule
+Set Up a Routine Inspection Schedule

 Consistent, routine inspections are the backbone of a reliable AED program.
 Don’t just wait for an alert or an upcoming expiration date.
 Establish a regular schedule—typically monthly—to physically check each AED.
 During an inspection, you should confirm the status indicator light is green, check that supplies like pads and razors are present and intact, and ensure the device hasn’t been tampered with or damaged.
 Each inspection should be logged in your compliance records.
 This simple, repeatable process helps you catch potential issues early and reinforces that your AEDs are always ready for action.